YannT-dev/Getway/README.md

-This file is incomplete; features are still being released, but I've included it as a test. esse arquivo está incompleto, funcionalidades ainda sendo lançadas, mas deixei como teste.
+This file is incomplete; features are still being released, but I've included it as a test.

+esse arquivo está incompleto, funcionalidades ainda sendo lançadas, mas deixei como teste e caso queiram fazer alguma mudança.